GedMullen/2018-2019/java.md

 ## Exercises

 * Populate 3 Masonry House instances and 3 Timber House instances.
 Write test code by outputting the contents of the objects.
-* Create a LinkedList of Houses using the 6 houses created in the previous exercise.
+* Populate 2 instances of a a Customer.
+Write test code by outputting the contents of the objects.
+* Modify your code to use a LinkedList insetead of an ArrayList.

 # Week 8